ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Readers are expected to be familiar with the terms and concepts described in  {{I-D.ietf-ace-oauth-authz}}{{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}}, such as Authorization Server (AS) and Resource Server (RS).

+This document uses names or identifiers for groups and nodes.
+Their different meanings are summarized here:

+* "Group name" is the invariant once established identifier of the group.
+It is used in the communication between AS, RS and Client to identify the group.

+* "GROUPNAME" is the invariant once established text string used in URIs.
+GROUPNAME maps to the group name of a group, although it is not necessarily the same.

+* "Group identifier" is the identifier of the group keying material.
+Opposite to group name and GROUPNAME, this identifier changes over time, when the keying material is updated.

 This document additionally uses the following terminology:

 * Transport profile, to indicate a profile of ACE as per Section 5.6.4.3 of {{I-D.ietf-ace-oauth-authz}}.
 A transport profile specifies the communication protocol and communication security protocol between an ACE Client and Resource Server, as well as proof-of-possession methods, if it supports proof-of-possession access tokens, etc. Tranport profiles of ACE include, for instance, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-mqtt-tls-profile}}.